-Compassionate lawyers fully engaged in the pursuit of justice
+Compassionate law firm fully engaged in the pursuit of justice

 When a family loses a loved one in a tragic accident, they face a number of dilemmas.
 One is the inability to get closure unless they obtain some measure of justice.
-If the authorities decline to press criminal charges, the responsible party may never be held accountable.
+If the authorities decline to press criminal charges for a wrongful death, the responsible party may never be held accountable.
 An additional problem is the financial loss that occurs when a family loses its breadwinner or a significant financial contributor.

 Who can file a wrongful death claim in Wisconsin?